Speed Langworthy: Later years

 Langworthy retired as a lyricist to focus on international relations, advertising, and his newspaper business.
 He designed a portfolio and had it patented on June 12, 1945.

 The Langworthys had a taste for fraternities.
 Langworthy's father had been a fraternity member.
 Langworthy established his own fraternity, the Buckaroosters, in 1948.
 Langworthy's fraternity brothers included mostly his childhood friends, business associates, barbershop quartet.
 The Buckaroosters would perform barbershop quartets and follow the weather reports of the National Weather Service from Norman's Conoco station.
-The fraternity was still together as recently as 1967.
+The fraternity is still in existence today, meeting every single year annually for the last 75 years.

 Langworthy wrote "4 chord "uke" instructor : the world's easiest ukulele song book" in 1950.

 Langworthy's works remained in copyright in the postwar era.
 "Dot's vot Looie uses" was also still in copyright as of 1952.
 As of Sept.
 30, 1953, Langworthy's Four Chord System was still in copyright.
 "Looking Out the Window" co-written with Vernon Richner was still in copyright as of 1955.
 "I'd Like to Fish With the President!
 The Funny Song That Makes "Cal" Laugh!" was in copyright on June 24, 1955.
 As of March 31, 1958, "A Bold Front" is in copyright.
 As of July 28, 1970, Earl Baumgarten and Langworthy's "Wild, Wild Roses" was in copyright.

 Langworthy stayed in the Chicago metropolitan area until his retirement from advertising in 1967.
 He and his wife June then moved to Tucson, Arizona.